wrightmat/dnd-eberron/locations/Dura.md

 - **Pegasus Spire**: While House Vadalis conducts most of its business in Dragon Towers, the head of the household has always resided in the Pegasus Spire in Highwater.
 The Sharn Vadalis have always enjoyed participating in the Race of Eight Winds and the Highwater Wind Guard has always included members of the family.
 In addition to serving as the manor for the Vadalis family, Pegasus Spire provides the stable and training facilities for the pegasi used in the race.

 ##### Hope’s Peak (Temple district)
 > Many of the towers in this district are built from blocks of white stone flecked with spots of gold, and when the sunlight falls on Hope’s Peak it seems to glow and burn.

 Hope’s Peak is the most recent temple district constructed in Sharn, and many of the shrines were relocated from the lower levels of Dura.
 The most important building is the Citadel of the Sun, but the main temples of the Sovereign Host and the Silver Flame draw worshippers from the depths of Dura.
 While most of the priests of the region are devout enough, this is Dura, and pragmatism abounds.
 If a party of adventurers knows who to talk to and how to approach them, divine miracles can be bought outright.
 With luck and hard work, divine spellcasting services of up to 4th level can be purchased.

 - **The Citadel of the Sun**: The tallest tower in Hope’s Peak is the Citadel of the Sun, a temple dedicated to Dol Arrah, the Sovereign lady of Sun and Sword.
-The stone of the tower has been enchanted to shine like gold, but it is still stone—something that has proven to be a grave disappointment to many a beggar who has sought to scrape a shaving from the wall.
+The stone of the tower has been enchanted to shine like gold, but it is still stone — something that has proven to be a grave disappointment to many a beggar who has sought to scrape a shaving from the wall.
 Aerela Tal (LG female half-elf adept 12), a devoted priest who served with distinction in the war before retiring, maintains the temple.
 Aerela does not sell divine spells, but she may provide assistance in exchange for services; she is distressed by the darkness in Sharn, and would like to see light shed on the shadows of the city.
 This large and beautiful temple's tower rises far above the other districts of Upper Dura.
-At the top lies a garden, where three golden griffons — half-celestial creatures (7, 8, and 9 HD respectively) said to have been touched by the lady of the sun—reside.
+At the top lies a garden, where three golden griffons — half-celestial creatures (7, 8, and 9 HD respectively) said to have been touched by the lady of the sun — reside.
 The griffons rarely stray from the tower, but an oracle has said that they will rise and fight at the time of Sharn’s greatest peril.
 Killing one of these creatures would be a heinous crime that would outrage the devotees of the goddess.
 - **Olladra’s Arms**: This restaurant, one of the brightest spots in Dura, is considered to be one of the finest restaurants in the city.
 In addition to a few private rooms, it features a vast central hall suitable for enormous parties or feasts.
 The menu consists of traditional Brelish cuisine, but choices are limited.
 The master chef, Halean Doss (N male human commoner 9), chooses a single menu each night.
 However, quantities are generous and the quality of the food is outstanding.

 ##### Overlook (Apartment townhomes)
 > The spires of over a dozen identical towers rise to the sky.
 While the towers are drab gray granite, bits of color are scattered about— an occasional window of stained glass, a small hanging garden, a tapestry of Riedran design.

 Built with the fortune of the ir’Tain family, Overlook is one of the largest residential districts in Sharn.
 The remarkably bland stonework creates a vast, gray vista that can be disconcerting.
 The ir’Tains were interested in getting the most for their gold, however, and aesthetics were not a concern.
 While the townhouse apartments in Overlook are not as pleasant as those in Lower Northedge, they are inexpensive and far safer than the wards that lie below.
 Plus, the area offers breathtaking views of the Dagger River and the surrounding countryside.